Germany to start deporting asylum seekers to western Balkans

 Many asylum seekers destroy their passports upon arrival in their destination country, one of the reasons why Germany has been able to deport only about 30 percent of rejected asylum seekers.

-In September, Germany declared Albania, Kosovo and Montenegro "safe", meaning that their citizens, like those of neighbouring Serbia, Bosnia and Macedonia, would automatically be ineligible for asylum.
+In September, Germany declared Albania, Kosovo and Montenegro "safe", meaning that their citizens, like those of neighboring Serbia, Bosnia and Macedonia, would automatically be ineligible for asylum.

 The government also wants to be able to deport applicants from Pakistan and several African countries using this document.